Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Norman Gardens' median income among taxpayers is $57,652.
-The average income is $68,044.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Norman Gardens SA2 had a median income among taxpayers of $57,652 and an average of $68,044.
 This is higher than the national average.
-Rest of Qld has a median income of $50,780 and an average of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $65,718 (median) and $77,563 (average).
-According to the 2021 Census, household, family, and personal incomes in Norman Gardens are at the 54th percentile nationally.
-The income distribution shows that 33.9% of residents earn between $1,500 and $2,999, which aligns with the surrounding region's 31.7%.
+Rest of Qld had a median income of $50,780 and an average of $64,844 in the same period.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Norman Gardens would be approximately $65,718 (median) and $77,563 (average) as of September 2025.
+According to the 2021 Census, incomes in Norman Gardens cluster around the 53rd percentile nationally.
+In terms of income distribution, 33.9% of residents earn between $1,500 and $2,999 (3,823 individuals), similar to the surrounding region where this cohort represents 31.7%.
 After housing costs, residents retain 87.2% of their income, indicating strong purchasing power.
-Norman Gardens' SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income